-1 Percent change in mean burn probability is calculated relative to existing "pre-restoration" conditions.
-For the initial attack arrival time (t_a) scenarios, percent change is calculated relative to the "No reservoirs; t_a = 30 mins" scenario.
-2 The percent changes are calculated as the change in mean burn probability per 5 minute incremental improvement in arrival time.
+&lt;sup>1 Percent change in mean burn probability is calculated relative to existing "pre-restoration" conditions.
+For the initial attack arrival time ( $t_a$ ) scenarios, percent change is calculated relative to the "No reservoirs; $t_a$ = 30 mins" scenario.

 The MDS system will add benefit beyond the ASE area to other areas under CFSU and ODF protection.
 CFSU and ODF protect the extensive mountainous region west of I-5, an area which has a "very high" fire hazard (Figure 2) and an Elevated CPUC fire threat tier (Figure 3).
 The Paradise Craggy and Mt.
 Ashland cameras will add important fire detection coverage in this mountainous and forested region, and the Mt.
 Ashland camera will improve detection around the city of Ashland, Oregon (Figure 16).
-With the installation of the detection center in the CFSU Yreka office provided by the Proposed Action, additional cameras can be added to the network by CFSU relatively easily and cheaply to improve detection and response capabilities in these highrisk areas.